Over Thanksgiving weekend law enforcement agencies across Georgia made a concerted effort to crack down on drunken and distracted driving.

 - That your injuries were proximately caused by the distracted driver’s actions.

-In these cases, if it often easy to prove that the distracted driver owed you a duty, as drivers in Georgia owe everyone else on the road a duty to drive reasonably, given the circumstances.
+In these cases, it is often easy to prove that the distracted driver owed you a duty, as drivers in Georgia owe everyone else on the road a duty to drive reasonably, given the circumstances.

 However, you must also be able to prove that the driver breached this duty.